Para leer esta hoja informativa en español, haga clic aquí.

 - Taking Care of Yourself

 Many people living with HIV are living longer, healthier lives because of the success of newer HIV drugs.
 In addition, newer HIV drugs often have less serious or troublesome side effects than older HIV drugs.
-Therefore, many people living with HIV who may have felt very ill and been unable to work when first diagnosed may now feel well enough to consider returning to work.
+Therefore, many people living with HIV who may have felt very ill and unable to work when first diagnosed may now feel well enough to consider returning to work.

 Returning to work and feeling productive can boost your confidence as well as your income, and help you feel better about yourself.
 However, the idea of re-entering the workforce can also trigger fears and concerns.
 Before you jump in, here are a few simple questions to help you get started:

 - What does your health care provider think about you returning to work?
 Your provider's thoughts on your readiness for work, including what type of work and how many hours per week, will likely be based on your overall health and trends in your CD4 (T-cell) count and viral load.

 - Have you tested your stamina (long-lasting energy level)?
 Many job counselors recommend volunteering for a while to build up to full-time work.
 If you volunteer for an organization that you like, you might be offered a job there in the future.
 Start with a part-time schedule and gradually add more hours per week to test your energy levels.